Tulane University: Admissions

 According to U.S. News & World Report Tulane is deemed a "Most Selective" university.
 Tulane is the only institution in Louisiana to have that distinction.
 The school accepts the Common Application for admission.
 Tulane has the second lowest percentage of Pell Grant recipients in the United States, only after Fairfield University.
 It is need-blind for domestic applicants.

 The Office of Undergraduate Admission received over 32,000 applications for the class of 2029, and 4,700 were admitted.
 The acceptance rate for the class of 2029 was 14.7 percent.
 Among freshman students who committed to enroll in Fall 2025, the average converted SAT score was 1486.
 Composite ACT scores for the middle 50% ranged from 32 to 34.

 Honors program admissions

-The most impressive incoming undergraduate students are invited to join the honors program by the Office of Admission.
+The Office of Admission invites selected Incoming undergraduate students to join the honors program.
 Incoming freshmen who did not receive an invitation are allowed to apply for one after completing their first semester with at least a 3.8 cumulative GPA.
 To remain in good standing with the honors program, honors students are required to maintain at least a 3.8 cumulative GPA and enroll in honors classes their first year in the program.
-Honors students have access to special privileges and learning opportunities on campus.
+Students in the honors program have access to additional academic opportunities and resources campus.

 In 2021, the Newcomb-Tulane College (NTC) created programming for First Year Honors Scholars and phased out its honors program.
 Many of the components of the honors program have been incorporated into other NTC programs.